 When a truck jackknifes, the tractor and trailer form a V shape.
 This resembles the shape that a jackknife makes when folding the blade into its handle.
 The tractor-trailer rig is very much like a jackknife because it has two rigid parts, the tractor and the trailer, that are connected by a hinge which is the hitch.

 This type of truck accident is among the most dangerous and, in many cases, ends in fatality.
 Let’s take a look at some ways to prevent this, as well as the ideal time to seek legal assistance.

 Jackknifing occurs when either the tractor or trailer goes into a skid.
 Therefore, preventing skidding also prevents jackknifing.
 This sounds simple enough but it’s more complex in practice.
 Preventing this danger requires understanding how it happens.
 There are also ways to recover from the start of a jackknife before your rig literally folds up.
-As trucking accident attorneys, we want to offer these tips on avoiding and recovering from jackknifing:
+Here are some ways to avoid jackknifing:

 Avoid Hard Braking

 As mentioned previously, when you don’t skid, you don’t jackknife.
 Always allow plenty of space between you and the vehicle in front.
 Increase this distance in wet and slippery conditions.
 Get into the habit of spreading out your braking over the entire distance that you have.
 This results in the smoothest and most gradual braking possible.